In this article we will look at:

 Some people are more prone to cataract than other people.
 They include:

-people who are 40 years and above. (though in middle-aged people, most cataracts are small and do not affect vision.
-It is after the age of 60 years that most cataracts start affecting the vision.)
+- people who are 40 years and above. (though during middle age, most cataracts are small and do not affect vision.
+It is after age 60 that most cataracts steal vision.)

 The symptoms of cataract include:

-To determine whether you have a cataract, your ophthalmologist reviews your medical history and performs an eye examination.
+To determine whether you have a cataract, your ophthalmologist reviews your medical history and will perform an eye examination.
 He may ask you to undergo certain tests such as:

-Retinal exam: In this exam, the doctor puts drops in your eyes to dilate your pupils.
-This makes it easier to examine the back of your eyes (retina) and check for any signs of cataract.
+•Retinal exam: In this exam, the doctor puts drops in your eyes to dilate your pupils.
+This makes it easier to examine the back of your eyes (retina) and check for any signs of a cataract.